alaasyedcs/Auudio/README.md

 # Auudio
-Spotify 2.0 with React 18
+Spotify 2.0 with React 18 and Redux Toolkit